stefannica/style-guides/Ruby.md

 #### Raising exceptions

-1. Raise exceptions only in exceptional situations.
-Do not abuse them as control-flow mechanism (“long-distance goto”).

 1. Always try to raise exception of appropriate type and on the correct level of abstraction.
 Do not allow low-level exceptions (e.g. from network, database, or filesystem) leak through your interface.